michel-kraemer/citeproc-java/download/index.md

 The artifacts above represent releases that are updated at irregular intervals.
-If you need the most up-to-date styles and locales, you may use the following snapshots from the Sonatype OSS repository, which we update daily:
+If you need the most up-to-date styles and locales, you may use the following snapshots from the Sonatype OSS repository, which we update daily.

+**Note:** replace the version number `20.11` with the current year and month.
+For example, `21.2` for February 2021.

 <ul class="nav nav-tabs" id="installing-csl-snapshots-tab">
   <li class="active"><a href="#installing-csl-snapshots-maven" data-toggle="tab" class="no-scroll">Maven</a></li>